jenahparman/fall23-cs625/HW5/HW5-report.md

 <img src="/HW5/Resources/ecdf2.png" width="800">
 </p>

+Link to Chart: <a href= "https://colab.research.google.com/drive/153VaBggkMXGLEe8KKbDQVQjVxoLHJFux?usp=sharing">ipynb Notebook</a>

 Viewing rural and urban populations seperately led me to wonder if there was any correaltion, for instance, do states with higher urban populations tend to have lower rural populations?
 For this scatterplot, I decided to drop the upper half of states' urban populations to avoid a skewed chart.
 There was a somewhat positive correaltion between urban and rural states, suggesting that a state's total population amount affects both urban and rural populations.

 <p align="center">
 <img src="/HW5/Resources/scatterplot2.png" width="800">
 </p>

+Link to Chart: <a href= "https://colab.research.google.com/drive/153VaBggkMXGLEe8KKbDQVQjVxoLHJFux?usp=sharing">ipynb Notebook</a>

 After gaining insight into states' rural and urban populations, I was interested to learn more about population density, or total population divided by state land area.
 To visualzie this, I created a choropleth map where the darker states represent more people per square mile.

 I found a table in the same section of the Statistical Abstract of the United States, Table 13 - State Population--Rank, Percent Change, And Population Density.
 I performed similar Pandas processing steps as the original dataset to prepare for analysis.\
 <a href="/HW5/Resources/10s0013.xls">Link to 'Before' Dataset</a> | <a href="/HW5/Resources/dens_df.csv">Link to 'After' Dataset</a>

+The choropleth map revealed that smaller, coastal states typically had the greatest population density.
+It also showed that more rural areas had the lowest population density.

 <p align="center">
 <img src="/HW5/Resources/choropleth2.png" width="800">
 </p>

+Link to Chart: <a href= "https://colab.research.google.com/drive/153VaBggkMXGLEe8KKbDQVQjVxoLHJFux?usp=sharing">ipynb Notebook</a>